seinsidler/agusmakmun.github.io/_posts/2024-01-22-Color-a-Cube.md

 Let's go back to the coin example.
 We can construct a kind of group, called a **symmetric group**, with the possible orientations of the coin where we can pick the coin up and put it down in the same place as the elements of the group, and the binary operation being composing one rotation of the coin after another.
 To be clear, composition here just means we do one rotation of the coin and then another.

-The coin only has two elements: leaving the coin as is, lets call that $$I$$, and flipping the coin over, lets call that $$F$$.
+The coin only has two elements: leaving the coin as is, lets call that $I$, and flipping the coin over, lets call that $F$.
 I won't prove that this is a group rigorusly, but its important to understand how this group abides by the properties of a group.
-We can see that its closed because any combination of leaving the coin as is or flipping the coin over will make the coin either in the $$I$$ orientaiton or $$F$$ orientation.
-We can also see that it is associative because if we choose any combination of $$I$$ and $$F$$ three times, we can perform any two of those rotations first before we perform the last rotation to get the same result (take out a quarter and give it a try if you don't believe me).
-The identity of this group would be $$I$$: this is apparent because if we do the $$I$$ rotation and then $$F$$, we are just left with $$F$$.
-Lastly, it is obvious that both $$I$$ and $$F$$ have inverses, which are just themselves.
+We can see that its closed because any combination of leaving the coin as is or flipping the coin over will make the coin either in the $I$ orientaiton or $F$ orientation.
+We can also see that it is associative because if we choose any combination of $I$ and $F$ three times, we can perform any two of those rotations first before we perform the last rotation to get the same result (take out a quarter and give it a try if you don't believe me).
+The identity of this group would be $I$: this is apparent because if we do the $I$ rotation and then $F$, we are just left with $F$.
+Lastly, it is obvious that both $I$ and $F$ have inverses, which are just themselves.
 If we leave the coin as is and then leave the coin as is, we have a coin left as is (shocker).
-In addition, if we flip the coin over and then flip the coin over, we are left with the coin left as is if we didn't do anything at all (in other words, we are left with $$I$$).
+In addition, if we flip the coin over and then flip the coin over, we are left with the coin left as is if we didn't do anything at all (in other words, we are left with $I$).

 From this, we can see that the rotations of a coin forms a group, or more specifically, a symmetric group.
 And as you could guess, the rotations of a cube also form a symmetric group!
 But how does this relate to the prolem?